netdata/netdata/docs/getting-started.md

 # Get started guide

-Quick edit with a [fake link](/fake/link/README.md) to check this PR.

 Thanks for trying the Netdata Agent!
 In this getting started guide, we'll quickly walk you through the first steps you should take after installing the Agent.